KizMistry/TaskFlow/README.md

 25. **Push and Deploy:**
     - Push changes to GitHub.
     - In Heroku, manually deploy code again.

+## Libraries Used for Back-End

+Django REST Framework: This was used for building the API.

+Django Forms: This library was utilized for handling HTML forms in the TaskFlow web application. i.e Creating a Project and Task

+Django REST Auth: This library was used for user management to enable users on the front-end to create and manage their account using requests to the API endpoints

 The live link can be found here - https://taskflow-app-734253c0080e.herokuapp.com/